ninjapanzer/aws_clie_and_sam_nix_dev/README.md

 #### Test
 Take the ke you generated and add it to he Authorization header of a call with curl

+You need to provide a could of properties to the authorizer in `sam-app/authroizer/authorizer.js`
+1. key for the claim with your tenant_id -> `tenant_id_key`
+2. key for your auth0 tenant for JWKS resolution -> `auth0_tenant_id` (Could be inferred from the issuer but thats for a different day)

 ```curl
 curl http://127.0.0.1:3000 -H "Authorization: <KEY HERE>"